skycoin/skycoin-exchange/README.md

 	key: account key.
 	coin_type: can be bitcoin, skycoin, etc.
 	amount: the coin number you want to withdrawal, btc in satoshis, sky in drops.
-	toaddr: address you want to receive the coinsns. response json:
+	toaddr: address you want to receive the coins. response json:
 {
   "result": {